 3.1.
 Install local packages

-If you already have downloaded a packages, you can then install them like below.
+If you already have downloaded a package, you can then install it like below.

 $ sudo apk add --allow-untrusted vim-8.2.2137-r0.apk